-Everything I think about teaching and everything I do in my better moments of teaching is based on the philosophy articulated in Paolo Freire’s Pedagogy of the Oppressed.
+Everything I believe about teaching, and everything I do in my better moments of teaching, is based on the philosophy articulated in Paulo Freire‘s Pedagogy of the Oppressed.
 Freire’s work has profoundly influenced contemporary educators to move beyond the “banking” model of teaching where the instructor deposits knowledge into the students’ mental bank accounts.
 For Freire, education must be contextualized within students’ lived experiences in order for them to develop deeper understandings and to make a difference in the world.
-His developed a pedogagy of hope designed to empower the powerless.
-Beyond Freire, my teaching consists of strategies poached from a variety of sources that are far too numerous to remember, but that include Navita James, Marsha Vanderford, Jim Eison, Carolyn DiPalma, Ingrid Bartsch, David Bleich, Henry Giroux, and all over….
+He developed a pedagogy of hope designed to empower the powerless.
+Beyond Freire, my teaching consists of strategies poached from a variety of sources that are far too numerous to remember, and I was blessed with many wonderful teaching mentors.

-This page is a semi-ranting, semi-preaching list of thoughts and tips on good teaching, and good feminist teaching.
-I have included external links to resources that I have found useful not only for my own teaching, but also for passing on to other teachers, especially beginning teachers.
-I have also included worksheets and exercises that I have used.
-I don’t pretend to be an expert on pedagogy.
-Far from it.
+This page is a semi-ranting, semi-preaching list of teaching thoughts, tips, and feminist pedagogy.
+It includes some links, plus worksheets and exercises that I have used.
 I regularly find myself stumbling through teaching.
-So, this stuff isn’t the truth.
+This stuff isn’t the truth.
 It’s just my truth, at least most of the time.
 As they say, take what you need and leave the rest.

 Good Teaching…

 3. …makes your teaching methods transparent.
-Do not assume students understand the connection between an in-class exercise and the material it is designed to cover; do not assume that students automatically see the value of the exercise or its connection to their performance in class or their real lives; do not assume that students see the teaching objective or the pedagogy behind what you’re doing.
-Explain it to them.
-This makes work meaningful to them, rather than making it feel like busy work.
-If you cannot explain why you’re doing something, then rethink the exercise or the assignment because you’re probably doing it out of some sense of obligation to a tradition, or you’re probably using it as a mechanism for managing the classroom, in which case, the students are right — it is busywork.
+Students might not understand the connection between an in-class exercise and the material it is designed to cover; they might not automatically see the value of the exercise or its connection to their performance in class or their real lives; they might not see the teaching objective/goal or the pedagogy behind what you’re doing.
+It’s important to explain the connection.
+Explanations make work meaningful to them, and of transparency feels like busy work.
+If you cannot explain why you’re doing something, then rethink the exercise or the assignment because you might be doing it out an obligation to tradition, or as a mechanism for classroom management, in which case, the students might be right — it is busywork.

 4. …emphasizes critical thinking skills.
-Many people don’t understand what critical thinking skills are.
-They think, based on the words “critical” and “thinking,” that it simply means getting your students to be critical and getting your students to think — that is, getting your students to do more than memorize.
-Critical thinking skills actually entail pushing your students up along Bloom’s taxonomy from the lower order to the higher order thinking.
-Ideally, if you use the language of Bloom’s taxonomy in your exercises, exams, lectures, and discussions, then the students will move beyond “will this be on the test” kinds of questions.
-There are other taxonomies and models of critical thinking, of course, but if you want your students to learn critical thinking, you have to teach them what that means.
+Many people mistakenly believe – based on the words “critical” and “thinking” – that the notion simply means getting students to criticize and think, i.e., to do more than merely memorize.
+To others, critical thinking actually entails pushing students up along Bloom’s taxonomy from lower order to higher order thinking skills.
+Ideally, if you use the language of Bloom’s taxonomy in class exercises, exams, lectures, and discussions, then the students will move beyond “will this be on the test?”
+Many taxonomies/models of critical thinking exist, and using the language of these taxonomies while teaching the students invites greater success in achieving critical thinking.
+“Metacognition,” or making transparent the stages of thinking, makes how to think easier for the students.

 1. …teaches to where the students are.
 Bad students are like bad dogs; it’s not their fault, it’s their owners’ fault.
-Remember that by the time you get a student in your class, they’ve been through twelve years of public school (with the few exceptions of private school kids) and television viewing where intellectual curiosity is beaten out of them.
-It is unfair to expect students to behave any differently without showing them what they are doing is incorrect.
+Remember that by the time students enter college, they’ve been through twelve years of constrained, high-stakes-testing, “No Child Left Behind,” K-12 education, where intellectual curiosity is drained out of them.
+It is unfair to expect students to behave any differently without showing them something new.
+Note: This is not about K-12 teachers, but about a problem endemic in the US K-12 educational system that beats down teachers and most administrators as much as students.

-2. …gives students as much ownership and responsibility for the class as you can, while giving them boundaries and guidelines for doing things.
-The more decisions they can make about what they want to learn or read and how they want to be evaluated, the more invested they will be in the process and the more empowered they will be as learners and thinkers.
+2. …gives students as much ownership and responsibility for the class as possible, while also giving them boundaries and guidelines for doing things.
+The more decisions they can make about learning and evaluation, the more invested they will be in the process, and the more empowered they will be as learners and thinkers.

-3. …gives students as many options as possible.
-Options for learning, grading, participating, speaking.
-The institution of the academy put teachers in “power-over” positions with students.
-Giving them options helps de-center that position.
-Also, giving options creates an openness in the class.
-The types of options I’ve used include: individualized grading contracts, choice of exam type, an option to make up their own essay question, choice between making an assignment pass/fail or graded, choice between having certain exercises be anonymous or self-identified, choice between participating and opting out.
+3. …gives students as many options as possible: Options for learning, grading, participating, and speaking.
+The academy puts teachers in “power-over” positions with students.
+Giving them options helps decenter that position.
+Also, options create an openness in the class.
+Examples include individualized grading contracts, choices of exam type, an option to make up essay questions, choice between making an assignment pass/fail or graded, choices between submitting certain exercises as anonymous or self-identified, and the ability to opt out of disclosive activities.

-4. …validates all students’ experiences and feelings, regardless of how wrong-headed you think they are — but good feminist teaching allows you to challenge students on their experiences without invalidating them.
+4. …validates all students’ experiences and feelings (regardless of how wrong-headed you think they are).
+But feminist pedagogy likewise means challenging students on their experiences without invalidating them.

 5. …encourages students to move beyond their experiences and opinions to voice arguments and reasons.